-It turns out, I was.
-And still am.
-And, according to Nicholas Carr’s sobering article in the July/August 2008 Atlantic, entitled, "Is Google Making Us Stoopid?", so are you.
+It turns out, I was, and still am.
+According to Nicholas Carr’s article in the July/August 2008 Atlantic, entitled, "Is Google Making Us Stoopid?", so are you.

 First comes Carr’s reassurance that we’re all in this together:

-9. The kind of deep reading that a sequence of printed pages promotes is valuable not just for the knowledge we acquire from the author’s words but for the intellectual vibrations those words set off within our own minds.
-In the quiet spaces opened up by the sustained, undistracted reading of a book, or by any other act of contemplation, for that matter, we make our own associations, draw our own inferences and analogies, foster our own ideas.
+6. Here's the problem: In the quiet spaces opened up by the sustained, undistracted reading of a book, or by any other act of contemplation, for that matter, we make our own associations, draw our own inferences and analogies, foster our own ideas.
 Deep reading, as Maryanne Wolf argues, is indistinguishable from deep thinking.

 Carr concludes, “Never has a communications system played so many roles in our lives—or exerted such broad influence over our thoughts—as the Internet does today.
 Yet, for all that’s been written about the Net, there’s been little consideration of how, exactly, it’s reprogramming us.
 The Net’s intellectual ethic remains obscure.”